 In the midst of all that information, you can see “DNS Servers” listed.
 Typically, there are multiple servers that provide backup access if one fails to respond.

 |DNS Servers . . . . . . . . . . . :||2001:558:feed::1|

-In my case, I have several DNS servers listed: two IPv6 addresses and an IPv4 address, all pointing to my router, plus three IP addresses for external DNS services.
+In my case, I have several DNS servers listed: two IPv6 addresses (those with colons between the numbers – “:”) and an IPv4 address (those with periods – “.”).
+The first three point to my router (a clue is that 10.1.10.1 is also the “gateway address”).
+The second three addresses point to external DNS services.